Syed-ZeeshanGit/grievance-data-engine/README.md

 ---

 ### 🎯 Project Objective
-The primary objective of this project is to build an asynchronous, dependency-free enterprise ticket-dispatching engine.
-By designing the application without high-level web frameworks (Django/FastAPI) or object-relational mappers (ORMs), it explicitly showcases programmatic mastery of underlying database transactions, algorithmic resource optimization, and corporate data pipeline management.
+The core objective of this project is to model, optimize, and analyze corporate operational risk and backlog throughput by engineering an automated grievance management data engine.
+Specifically, the system processes multi-dimensional corporate incident streams—evaluating factors such as infrastructure outage severity, customer contract boundaries (SLA allocations), and real-time ticket age acceleration.
+By mapping these systemic bottlenecks, the platform calculates a dynamic prioritization index to isolate high-impact infrastructure failures, eliminating task starvation and transforming raw organizational backlog data into clear, actionable business intelligence.

 ### 🔄 System Architecture & Process
 The application follows a strict Model-Controller-View (MCV) architecture, split across three academic pillars: